 There’s a long and wonderful tradition of Italian food in San Francisco.
-Immigrants flooded the Bay during the Gold Rush, and while southerners stayed in New York, simmering hearty red sauces, northerners landed in San Francisco, bringing a taste for fresh fish, green olives, and bright citrus.
+Immigrants flooded the Bay during the Gold Rush, and while many southerners stayed in New York, simmering hearty red sauces, many northerners landed in San Francisco, bringing a taste for fresh fish, green olives, and bright citrus.
 North Beach is the historic neighborhood, and it’s predictably filled with tourist traps, as well as old standbys, many ladling out cioppino, our iconic fisherman’s stew.

-Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a low-to-moderate risk for the vaccinated, especially in areas with substantial transmission.
-The latest CDC guidance is here; find a COVID-19 vaccination site here.Read More
+Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More